CAA Croatia/Italy Trip: Oct. 1-10, 2021

 and the Norman Empire in the Mediterranean

-Join fellow Chase alumni in October 2020 to explore former 13th century Venetian trade cities in Croatia and Montenegro before crossing the Adriatic–the northernmost arm of the Mediterranean– to Italy to visit Apulia (also known as Puglia).
+Join fellow Chase alumni on October 1-10, 2021 (postponed from October 2020) to explore former 13th century Venetian trade cities in Croatia and Montenegro before crossing the Adriatic–the northernmost arm of the Mediterranean– to Italy to visit Apulia (also known as Puglia).
 The escorted trip, organized by Wolfgang Fenkart-Froeschl, will feature exquisite architecture, remarkable historic sites, marvelous food and wine, and, of course, the best of company!

 The trip should be a revelation to those of us who need to brush up on our history of the 13th century...how many of us know the legacy of Frederick II–King of Sicily from 1198, King of Germany from 1212, King of Italy and Holy Roman Emperor from 1220 and King of Jerusalem from 1225?
 Under his rule, art, architecture, literature and science flourished in Southern Italy.
 For a couple of decades, Apulia (now known as Puglia) was the cradle of the world–a melting pot of different cultures and along with Venice, a starting point for Crusaders sailing to the Holy Land.